jharwell/libra/cxx-dev-guide.md

 ## Coding Style

-Generally speaking, I follow the "do as the standard library does" mantra for this project.
-In particular:
+### Files

-- All source files have the `.cpp` extension, and all header files have the `.hpp` extension.
+- All source files have the `.cpp` extension, and all header files have the `.hpp` extension (not a `.h` extension), to clearly distinguish them from C code, and not to confuse the tools used.

+- Exactly one class/struct definition per .cpp/.hpp file, unless there is a very good reason to do otherwise. class/struct definitions nested within other classes/structs are exempt from this rule, but their use should still be minimized and well documented if they reside in the `public` part of the enclosing class.

+- The namespace hierarchy exactly corresponds to the directory hierarchy that the source/header files for classes can be found in.

+### Naming

 - All file, class, variable, enum, namespace, etc. names are `specified_like_this`, NOT `specifiedLikeThis` or `SpecifiedLikeThis`.
 Rationale: Most of the time you shouldnot really need to know whether the thing in between `::` is a class, namespace, enum, etc. You really only need to know what operations it has.
+This also makes the code play nicely with the STL/boost from a readability point of view.

-- All structs that are "types" (i.e. convenientt wrappers around a boolean status + possibly valid result of an operation) should have a `_t` postfix so that it is clear when constructing them that they are types and it is not a function being called (calls with `()` can seem ambiguous if you don't know
+- All structs that are "types" (e.g. convenient wrappers around a boolean status + possibly valid result of an operation) should have a `_t` postfix so that it is clear when constructing them that they are types and it is not a function being called (calls with `()` can seem ambiguous if you don't know